kr4k3nb1t3/Auto-Blackarch-WM-Theme-For-Deb/README.md

 sudo cp -r schema.pl /home/x/.config/fbmenugen/

-# Menu con iconos...
+# Menu with icons...

 ./fbmenugen -g -i

-# Menu sin iconos...
+# Menu without icons...

 ./fbmenugen -g

-# Puede personalizar su menu editando su ~/.fluxbox/menu y añadiendo, eliminando o reemplazando lo que desee.
+# You can customize your menu by editing your ~/.fluxbox/menu and adding, removing or replacing whatever you want.
-# Video de Configuracion...
+# Configuration video...

 https://youtu.be/rlMYZ19rRAk